MadalinPinzaru/proiect_tdm/content/event/example/index.md

 abstract: "Diana must contend with a work colleague and businessman, whose desire for extreme wealth sends the world down a path of destruction, after an ancient artifact that grants wishes goes missing"

-# Talk start and end times.
+# start and end times.
 # End time can optionally be hidden by prefixing the line with `#`.
 date: "2021-06-01T13:00:00Z"
 date_end: "2021-06-01T15:00:00Z"
 all_day: false

-# Schedule page publish date (NOT talk date).
+# Schedule page publish date
 publishDate: "2017-01-01T00:00:00Z"

 authors: []